Treatment of South Asian labourers in the Gulf Cooperation Council region: Harassment

 Pakistanis travelling in the Middle East have faced harassment from Qatari passengers on the aeroplane.
 In July 2016 Pakistani traveller Kehkashan Khalid's husband was assaulted on an aeroplane by Qataris for just reclining his seat so that the baby could sleep.

 Employers have told female South Asians that they have bought them and so they can do whatever they would like to them.

 A 31 year old Pakistani lady was commanded by her employer to make him breakfast on the weekends and when she said she didn't want to he threatened to fire her and deport her back to Pakistan, her salary was cut when she refused and her boss even called her family in Pakistan to report her to them.
 Another colleague kept on calling her in the middle of the night when she didn't accept his proposal.

 Racism

 Pakistani driver Bashir Ahmed from Peshawar said that Saudi Arabians call him and his friends "Bengali, Hindi or Pakistani" as if these were abusive terms, not nationalities.

-The Saudi Arabian government has banned its nationals from marrying Pakistanis, Bangladeshis and Burmese people living in the kingdom.
+In 2014, the Saudi Arabian government imposed additional formalities on its nationals from marrying Pakistani, Bangladeshi and Burmese women living in the kingdom.
 The Pakistani newspaper Dawn responded by accusing the kingdom of racism.